folio-org/folio-install/runbooks/single-server/README.md

 cd runbooks/single-server
 ```

-The default procedure will create a VirtualBox VM based on this [Vagrantfile](Vagrantfile), running a generic Ubuntu Xenial OS, with 12 GB RAM and 2 CPUs.
+The default procedure will create a VirtualBox VM based on this [Vagrantfile](Vagrantfile), running a generic Ubuntu Focal Fossa OS, with 12 GB RAM and 2 CPUs.
 Port 9130 of the guest will be forwarded to port 9130 of the host, and port 80 of the guest will be forwarded to port 3000 of the host.
 The `folio-install/runbooks/single-server` directory on the host will be shared on the guest at the `/vagrant` mount point.

 2. Decide between platform-core and platform-complete